 Return of the Progidal.
-1. Adora's Cafe.
+1. Adora's Cafe.whose hot chocolate compares favourably to the hot chocolate at the popular Belgian place in Leichhardt.

 Ancient Greece.1.
 A pause.
 "Did I ever tell you that Cat and I saw the Pope going down Oxford Street in his Popemobile?
 I think he was following the same course as the Mardi Gras.
-'I shook your hand at Assisi!'yelled Cat."
-Michael raises his hand.
+'I shook your hand at Assisi!' yelled Cat.
+"Michael raises his hand.
 "Look at this hand Mickee-boy!
 It has also shaken Nelson Mandela's hand at St. Mary's Cathedral!"
 A grin.

 "Cat the name dropper!" laughs Lisa.
-2.Michael's uncle would also always say: "You stupid silly thing!""
+2.Michael's uncle would also always say: "You stupid silly thing!"
 "Quick & lovely!" & "Down the guts!"
 For pinballs going straight pass the flippers as well as: 'Everyday is Christmas in Australia.'
 In reference to it comparitively still being the lucky country compared to so many other less fortunate places on this Earth.
-(However, he could be like Cronus 'eating' his children (as well as his wife) with his bad temper; On those occasions when it was demanded he stop shouting Michael's uncle would state - as suggested in the main narrative - that he was not yelling but merely 'giving advice' which was something that would stick in Michael's mind when he would watch on the news how it was reported that the United States was sending more military advisors').
+(However, he could be like Cronus 'eating' his children (as well as his wife) with his bad temper; On those occasions when it was demanded he stop shouting Michael's uncle would state - as suggested in the main narrative - that he was not yelling but merely 'giving advice' which was something that would stick in Michael's mind when he would watch on the news how it was reported that the United States was sending more military advisors to Vietnam or to some other third world country - not invaders or soldiers - but 'advisors').
 Michael also remembers his uncle as a man who would often break out in Greek song; echoing the 'racial memory oral tradtion' of his ancient race.
 However, as a 'suburban Empyrean' one may regard Michael's uncle as a veritable Zeus ruker of his 'suburban Mt.
 Olympus.
 The heavenly abode of the Hellene gods.
+As for Michael's experience with the Principal (it happened in primary school and not high school as inferred in the narrative he was asked questions like who invented the stream train- answered correctly).

-American Future.
-1. To the author's knowledge a statement made by Humphrey Bogart in the movie Casablanca.
-2. On the early June Queen's Birthday long weekend 3. pinnies is a suburban colloqioul abbreviation of pinball machine/s.
-Michael also remembers from this time of his boyhood the occasion when he was accused by his primary school teachers of cheating in an exam.
-He had to see the Prinicpal and answer such questions as who invented the steam engine locomotive.
+American Future.1.
+To the author's knowledge a statement made by Humphrey Bogart in the movie Casablanca.2.
+On the early June Queen's Birthday long weekend 3.pinnies is a suburban colloqioul abbreviation of pinball machine/s.
+Michael also remembers from his boyhood the occasion when he was accused by his primary school teachers of cheating in an exam.
+He had to see the Prinicpal & answer such questions as who invented the steam engine locomotive.
 (George Stephenson).
 As a son of migrants Michael's teachers had low expectations of his academic ability.
-The Principal was convinced this 'stupid student' was actually quite intellectually able and was promptly moved from 4D to 5B for the next academic year.
+The Principal was convinced this 'stupid student' was actually quite intellectually able & was promptly moved from 4D to 5B for the next academic year.